Goncalo-Palma-Nunes/minimum-weight-arborescence/README.md

 If you just want to run a specific unit test from the a class of tests `<TestClass>`, run the following command:

 `mvn test -Dtest=<TestClass>#<TEST_NAME>`

+You can also use wild cards to run a set of tests.
+For example, the following command runs all the tests for the dynamic implementation of the minimum weight arborescence algorithm, by running all the tests whose class name starts with *FullyDynamic*:

+`mvn test -Dtest="FullyDyanmic*"`